moj-analytical-services/user-guidance/source/documentation/github/organisation-management.md

 We use outside collaborators for external users, such as analysts from other government departments and partner organisations.

-To add an outside collaborator you must be a Repository Administrator.
-Repository Administrators can invite external collaborators directly from the [GitHub](https://docs.github.com/en/organizations/managing-user-access-to-your-organizations-repositories/managing-outside-collaborators/adding-outside-collaborators-to-repositories-in-your-organization#adding-outside-collaborators-to-a-repository).
-Operations Engineering guidance relating to this is located [here](https://user-guide.operations-engineering.service.justice.gov.uk/documentation/information/storing-source-code.html#member-of-the-moj-organisation).
+To add an outside collaborator you must be a repository administrator.
+Repository administrators can [invite external collaborators directly from GitHub](https://docs.github.com/en/organizations/managing-user-access-to-your-organizations-repositories/managing-outside-collaborators/adding-outside-collaborators-to-repositories-in-your-organization#adding-outside-collaborators-to-a-repository).
+You can check [legacy guidance about adding outside collaborators](https://developer-portal.service.justice.gov.uk/docs/cloud-optimisation-and-accountability/operations-engineering-legacy/operations-engineering-user-guide/github/storing-source-code.html#outside-collaborator) until the Developer Experience team publishes updated guidance.

 ## Automation